As we get older and our bodies change, our ability to tolerate alcohol changes too.

 - Potential medication interaction(s): If you take over-the-counter or prescription medication, you should always seek the advice of your doctor before drinking due to the possibility of side effects.
 Medications that are known to react with alcohol include:

 - Anti-anxiety drugs

 Benefits of alcohol

-For middle-aged or older people who are fit and healthy, research has shown the drinking light to moderate amounts of alcohol (within the NHMRC’s Guidelines) may lead to a lower risk of developing some conditions and diseases such as:
+For middle-aged or older people who are fit and healthy, research has shown the drinking light to moderate amounts of alcohol (within the National Health and Medical Research Council’s Australian guidelines to reduce health risks from alcohol*) may lead to a lower risk of developing some conditions and diseases such as:

 - Bone loss